 Acknowledgements.
-The measurements were performed in the frame of the FIEL-Volcan project and has received funding from CONACYT and the European Community's through FONCICYT [FONCICYT C002-2008-1 ALA 127249] contract no. [93645].
+We would like to thank Robyn Schofield as editor of the manuscript and the anonymous reviewers, whose comments greatly helped to improve the manuscript.
+The measurements were performed within the framework of the FIEL-Volcan project and has received funding from CONACYT and the European Community's through FONCICYT [FONCICYT C002-2008-1 ALA 127249] contract no. [93645].
 We would like to acknowledge the help of CENAPRED during the realization of the experiments.
-We would also like to thank the mechanical workshop at the Institute of Environmental Physics in Heidelberg for their great help while building the camera and the IDOAS set-up.
+We would also like to thank the mechanical workshop at the Institute of Environmental Physics in Heidelberg for their great help while building the camera and the I-DOAS set-up.
 Hugo Delgado Granados thanks the support of DGAPA for sabbatical research.
 Acknowledgement for the elevation data used in Fig. 4: data available from the US Geological Survey.